L-E-Ali/identity-grid/README.md

 # identity-grid

-This is an exercise to clone an existing web page to practice using the CSS grid property.
-I do not own any of the images or layout.
+I used a previous project that included placeholder HTML and CSS for the filter links to finish this one.
+In order to make these URLs filterable, Javascript was included.
+I do not own the images or layout.